capstone-team-a/Perception/README.md

 # Perception

 Perception is a headless webapplication for encoding caption data to CEA-608 byte pairs and logging the data as JSON to a file.
+The specification for implementing the encoder can be found on this wiki page: https://en.wikipedia.org/wiki/EIA-608

 ## Getting Started

-TODO
+Running the application via command-line interface:

+1. Navigate to ~/Perception/src/server
+2. Run `pip3 install -r requirements.txt`
+3. Invoke main.py with a valid JSON file: `python3 main.py path-to-file.json`

 ## Installation